-JMLM, as the WSA, is experiencing challenges on certain identified water systems and - sources.
+As the WSA, JMLM, is experiencing challenges on certain identified water systems and - sources.
 Our main water source is ground water (boreholes), thus, there are a number of contributing factors negatively affecting the quality of water, e.g. agricultural activities and environmental issues, to name a few.

 The Municipality's Water Quality Programme is implemented on a small scale due to budgetary constraints.
 Full SANS water quality monitoring is implemented on identified systems to improve the accuracy of quality of water supplied to communities.
+According to the 2016 Community Survey, only 90% of the JMLM population are said to have access to drinking water, as seen on the figure below.
+The municipality strives to put the right measures in place to ensure that all people have access to great quality drinking water.